-Our daily life in the monastery is comprised of communal prayer, meaningful ministry and the sharing of life in common.
+Daily life in the monastery is comprised of communal prayer, meaningful ministry and the sharing of our common life.
 Praying the psalms, or the Liturgy of the Hours, at morning, midday and evening, we bring the needs of our world to the timeless praise of God.

 Common meals, household chores, and holy leisure round out the monastic life.
 Essentially, we are sanctified by the daily - by seeking God in the everyday moments of life lived simply with gratitude and joy.